 In the past year we added to our ministry by making shawls for those who are newly baptized.

-The group meets twice a month on Tuesday mornings at 9:30.
+Currently, the group meets twice a month on Tuesday mornings at 9:30 on Zoom.
+(When the weather is warmer we will gather outside with our masks.)
 These meetings are very informal; a chance to sit and chat while we work on our projects and to exchange ideas and help with a project.
 Meetings are also an opportunity to learn to knit or crochet.

-We also would like to encourage members of the congregation to contact us, Father Dave, or Maryanne when you or someone you know is facing a crisis and would benefit from the comfort of a prayer shawl.
+We also would like to encourage members of the congregation to contact us when you or someone you know is facing a crisis and would benefit from the comfort of a prayer shawl.
 We have some beautiful shawls waiting for someone in need.